Wills, Trusts & Probate

 What is a trust contest?

-If a trust is successfully contested in Venice, the court may declare the trust or specific provisions invalid.
-This can result in the trust assets being distributed according to an earlier valid trust, the trust maker’s will, or California intestate succession laws if no valid documents exist.
-The outcome depends on the specifics of the case and the grounds for contesting the trust.
-Understanding these potential consequences is important for all parties involved to prepare for possible changes in asset distribution.
+If a trust is successfully contested, the court may declare the entire trust or specific provisions invalid, which can result in assets being redistributed according to an earlier valid trust, the trust maker’s will, or California intestate succession laws if no valid instrument exists.
+The precise outcome depends on the facts and the grounds for contesting the trust, and courts tailor remedies to reflect the appropriate legal regime and the trust maker’s intent.
+Following a successful challenge, parties may need assistance to implement the court’s decision, including transferring assets, updating administration records, and addressing any related estate matters.
+Proper follow-through is important to ensure that the court’s ruling produces the intended practical results.